 Chicago Style Workout 8: Personal Pronouns

-2. Only the third-person singular pronouns may directly express gender.
+3. Only the third-person singular pronouns he, she, and it directly express gender.

-4. If a prepositional phrase contains more than one personal-pronoun object, then all the objects must be in the objective case {Will you send an invitation to him and me?}.
+4. If a prepositional phrase contains more than one personal-pronoun object, then each of these pronouns must be in the objective case (Will you send an invitation to him and me?).

 6. Rupert and she have decided to start up a start-up.